 Cognitive Science, Artificial Intelligence, Philosophy of Mind, Logic and Reasoning, Critical Thinking, Cognitive Robotics, Situated Cognition, Educational Technology

 The following is a selection of recent publications in Scopus.
-Bram Van Heuveln has 7 indexed publications in the subjects of Computer Science, Mathematics, and Chemistry.
+Bram Van Heuveln has 7 indexed publications in the subjects of Computer Science, Mathematics, Chemistry.